 On 23rd April 1879 the Council told the Institute’s Annual General Meeting that they had ‘much pleasure in reporting that their request to the Secretaries of Public Companies to furnish them with sets of their accounts was most courteously responded to.
 Accounts have been received from more than 70 Companies, many of them covering a great number of years; and they have been arranged in the Library of the Institute as to be readily referred to.’
 (Institute of Accountants: Report of the Council, 1879).

-Although these example accounts are no longer part of our collection, there have been many further additions since then that have built upon this early knowledge gathering exercise and as with those early days, today’s collection reflects the changing needs of the accountant down the decades.
+This initiative set in motion a process of relevant information gathering that has not stopped since.
+There have been many further additions since then that have built upon this early knowledge gathering exercise and as with those early days, today’s collection reflects the changing needs of the accountant down the decades.
 Works in our collection from the early 20th century include rare titles such as Laundry accounts, Tramway bookkeeping and accounts simplified and Cotton spinning companies' accounts.
 Many of these early works on company accounts were written by ICAEW members, sharing their knowledge with their peers, an example still followed by many of today's members.

-Today, members can still access example accounts in print and online publications, or use the databases in the library to delve into filed company accounts , not just for financial information but to look for examples of how others, such as the early adopters of a new standard, have handled things in their accounts .
+Today, members can still access example accounts in print and online publications, or use the databases in the library to delve further into filed accounts, perhaps to see how early adopters of a new standard have handled it, or to look at accounting practice in a particular sector.
 You can also find works on accounting for industry sectors ranging from aviation to pharmaceuticals – a far cry from the industries covered by the collection of a century ago!

 Formation of ICAEW

 On 11 May 1880 the Institute of Accountants was one of five associations that amalgamated to form the Institute of Chartered Accountants in England & Wales (ICAEW).